AaltoSciComp/scicomp-docs/training/scip/triton-summer-kickstart.rst

 **Day #1:**

+  Module #1.1 (15m): Welcoming, course details

-  Module #1.1 (1.5h): HPC crash course: what is behind the front-end // lecture
+  Module #1.2 (1h): HPC crash course: what is behind the front-end // lecture

-  *HPC fundamentals: terminology, architectures, interconnects, infrastructure behind, as well as MPI vs shared memory // TBA*
+  *HPC fundamentals: terminology, architectures, interconnects, infrastructure behind, as well as MPI vs shared memory // Ivan Degtyarenko

+  Module #1.3 (1h): CSC resources overview // lecture with demos

+  *An overview of CSC computing environment and services including Puhti supercomputer, Allas data management solution, Cloud services, notebooks, containers, etc // Jussi Enkovaar and Henrik Nortamo

-  Module #1.2 (1h): HTCondor setup at Aalto // lecture with demos
+  Module #1.4 (1h): HTCondor setup at Aalto // lecture with demos

   *Did you know that department workstations around could be accessible for computing?
-It is were HTCondor comes in game // TBA*
+It is were HTCondor comes in game // Matthew West

-  Module #1.3 (2h): CSC resources overview // lecture with demos

-  *An overview of CSC computing environment and services including Puhti supercomputer, Allas data management solution, Cloud services, notebooks, containers, etc // TBA*

-  Module #1.4 (.5h): Connecting to Triton // tutorial
+  Module #Extra (.5h): Connecting to Triton // tutorial

-  *Get connected to Triton in preparation for day 2 // Science-IT staff*
+  *Get connected to Triton in preparation for day 2 // Enrico Glerean

   See the `Connecting to Triton tutorial </triton/tut/connecting.html>`__ – if you can ssh to Triton and run “hostname”, you are ready for tomorrow.

 **Day #2:**

-  Module #2.1 (3h): Getting started on Triton, SLURM basics, module // tutorial
+  Module #2.1 (4h): Getting started on Triton, SLURM basics, module // tutorial

   *Triton’s workflow, running and monitoring serial jobs on Triton.
-Interactively and in batch mode. module and toolchains, special resources like GPU // TBA*
+Interactively and in batch mode. module and toolchains, special resources like GPU // Richard Darst

   See the Triton tutorials (“connecting” to “running in the queue”)

+**Day #3**

-  Module #2.2 (2.5h): SLURM advances // tutorial
+  Module #3.1 (4h): SLURM advances // tutorial

-  *Running in parallel with MPI and OpenMP, array jobs, running on GPU with –gres, local drives, constrains // TBA*
+  *Running in parallel with MPI and OpenMP, array jobs, running on GPU with –gres, local drives, constrains // Simo Tuomisto

   See the same Triton tutorials (“array jobs” to “GPU computing”)